 Quarterbacks Joe Burrow and Justin Herbert are exceeding expectations.

-Each was a first-round draft selection in April and play with veteran poise.
+Each was a first-round draft selection in April and plays with veteran poise.
 Burrow tossed three touchdowns and helped the Cincinnati Bengals get a late cover last week against the Cleveland Browns.

 The Bengals are 2-0 versus the number and get nearly a touchdown in visiting the also-winless Philadelphia Eagles on Sunday.
 The Bengals are in a good betting spot, being expected to play hard but lose.